 For students grades 8 - 12

-New in 2018, the Music Technology program caters to high school students with a creative ear and a passion for making music with digital audio software.
+The Music Technology program caters to high school students with a creative ear and a passion for making music with digital audio software.
 This program will increase fluency with contemporary music software and help prepare students for college coursework in audio recording, production, and creative sound design.
 Students will work in the U of I computer-assisted music lab and complete creative exercises in recording, electro-acoustic composition, and audio programming/live coding.

 Classes are held in state-of-the-art computer labs (CAMIL) with all the latest software.
 Software used in the program will include Sonic Pi, Logic, Garage band and Audacity.